All Guts, No Glory: Background

 In an interview conducted shortly after announcing that Exhumed would reform, founding member Matt Harvey remarked, "After a few years off and away from the death metal scene, I feel rejuvenated and ready to hack, maim and kill once again.
 I wanted this to be a continuation of what the band was doing and was on its way to doing, not a reunion or some weird nostalgia thing."

 During Exhumed's five-year hiatus, Harvey had "barely played" death metal or grindcore.
 As a result, when the band reformed, he had to re-learn his songwriting style.
 According to Harvey, "I sat down one night, cracked open many a beer and listened to stuff from the entire history of the band."

 In 2010, the band recorded All Guts, No Glory.
 The album line-up was Matt Harvey on guitars and high vocals, Leon del Muerte on bass and low vocals, Wes Caley on guitar and Danny Walker on drums.
 The musical approach taken on All Guts, No Glory was, according to Harvey, intentionally based on the band members' favoured elements of previous Exhumed records: "We all agreed that the period of Exhumed we liked the best was Slaughtercult and wanted to mix that with the technicality and melody of Anatomy."
 However, it was Harvey's desire not to "do anything quite as conceptual or heady as Anatomy."

 In keeping with the desire to diminish the tightly regimented approach of Anatomy Is Destiny, a more "raw and spontaneous" approach was taken with respect to recording the album.
 "We let shit slide with the guitars that would have been edited on Anatomy," commented Harvey.
 "We left vocal takes that might not be quite as on-time as they could be, simply to keep the vibe of the song intact...It wasn't a case of contrived regression, but of not over-thinking things."

 Reception

 All Guts, No Glory was generally well-received, with most critics observing that the album stepped away from the technicality of the previous studio album, Anatomy Is Destiny.
 Thom Jurek of Allmusic wrote, "while not returning to the band's gore-grind demo era of yore, [All Guts, No Glory] is a more stripped-to-the-bone and go-straight-for-the-entrails outing than 2003's Anatomy Is Destiny".
 However, Joe Reviled of Metal Underground wrote that the album is not a simple return to the looser performance of Gore Metal, noting, "the music is dense and overwhelming, but precise, revelling purely in the blood-soaked insanity."

-In 2012, Decibel Magazine ranked All Guts, No Glory at #91 on their Top 100 Death Metal Albums of All Time list.
+In 2012, Decibel Magazine ranked All Guts, No Glory at No. 91 on their Top 100 Death Metal Albums of All Time list.